grafana/tutorials/content/tutorials/provision-dashboards-and-data-sources.md

     <yaml files>
 ```

+Next, let's look at how to provision a data source.

 {{% /tutorials/step %}}
 {{% tutorials/step title="Provision a data source" %}}

-Each data source config file contains a manifest that specifies the desired state of a set of data sources.
+Each data source config file contains a _manifest_ that specifies the desired state of a set of data sources.

 At start-up, Grafana loads the configuration files and provisions the data sources listed in the manifests.

-Let's configure a [TestData DB](https://grafana.com/docs/grafana/latest/features/datasources/testdata/) data source that we can use for our dashboards.
+Let's configure a [TestData DB](https://grafana.com/docs/grafana/latest/features/datasources/testdata/) data source that you can use for your dashboards.

-#### Create a data source manifest:
+#### Create a data source manifest

 - In the `provisioning/datasources/` directory, create a file called `default.yaml` with the following content: